pixelmatix/smartmatrix-docs/SmartMatrix/docs/shield-t4.md

 ### APA102 LEDs
 You can connect up a strip or matrix of APA102 LEDs to the SmartLED Shield using the 4-pin JST SM connector.
 The APA102 LEDs can be connected in parallel with or instead of the HUB75 connection to a panel.
 You can use the APA102 strip to power the SmartLED Shield and Teensy, but not the other way around.

-- DAT is connected to Teensy pin 7
+- DAT is connected to Teensy pin 5
-- CLK is connected to Teensy pin 13
+- CLK is connected to Teensy pin 4
 - VEXT/+5V is used to supply 5V from the APA102 strip to the SmartLED Shield

-- The LED_EN signal (Teensy pin 17) must be driven high to enable the APA102 LED Buffers
+There's an optional LED_EN signal that can be used to disable the APA102 drivers (driving them with 0V) so pins 4/5 can be used for other purposes.
+That requires soldering a jumper (JP1) on the board and moving SMT resistor R1 to R2.
+This is likely an uncommon use case, but details can be found in the schematic if you want to make that modification.

+If you want to drive APA102 LEDs with the SPI bus (instead of the FlexIO_SPI driver SmartMatrix Library uses), jumpers JP2 and JP3 allow for connecting DAT to Teensy pin 11, and CLK to Teensy pin 13.
+This conflicts with the HUB75 pinout, so you can't use both.
+See the schematic for more details.

 See the `FastLED_Panel_Plus_APA` sketch in the SmartMatrix Library for an example of driving the APA102 LEDs with the SmartMatrix Shield

 ### Attaching Accessories to Teensy
-The Teensy plugs into a pair of double-row connectors, giving convienient access to the main 28 pins of the Teensy to connect to other circuits by using the rows just next to the Teensy.
+The Teensy plugs into a pair of double-row connectors, giving convenient access to the main 28 pins of the Teensy to connect to other circuits by using the rows just next to the Teensy.
 You can plug in male jumper wires to the extra set of holes on the side of the Teensy for easy prototyping.
 You can add extra long header pins to these rows to bring the pins out for probing or connecting via female jumper wires, either from the top or bottom.
 Extra long header pins on the bottom side might work well for a breadboard connection.
 If you want a more secure connection, wires or pins can be soldered to the exposed pads on the top rows.
 You may consider using right angle headers, soldered from the top, then optionally bent vertical to stay out of the way.

 Note that some of the Teensy signals are reserved for driving the panel (see the Teensy Pinout diagram under "Specs" above).
-If you are not using the APA102 drivers, those three pins can be used for other purposes.
+If you are not using the APA102 drivers, those pins can be used for other purposes.

 > ![Inserting Extra Long Headers](photos/SmartLedShieldV4Assembly/extraLongHeaders.jpg)
 > ![Inserting Male Jumper Wires](photos/SmartLedShieldV4Assembly/insertingJumperWires.jpg)